furiousteabag/DotFiles/README.md

 ## Known issues

 - tmux is not loading config from `$XDG_CONFIG_HOME/tmux/tmux.conf` on old versions
-- nsxiv images in thumbnail mode are rotated according to `EXIF:Orientation` tag but they shouldn't
+- nsxiv images in thumbnail mode and .HEIC are rotated according to `EXIF:Orientation` tag but they shouldn't